 It is inevitable that some personal information which we hold will become out of date.
 We will take reasonable steps to ensure that the personal information which we hold remains accurate and, if you advise us of a change of details, we will amend our records accordingly.

-GDQ will never charge you a fee to update your information.
+GDQ will never charge you a fee to update the information.

-Should you have a complaint about the way your personal information is collected, used, disclosed, stored or administered by GDQ, you may lodge a complaint to the Privacy Officer at Guide Dogs Queensland, Po Box 50 Bald Hills 4036 QLD.
-You can download a copy of the complaint form here.
+Should you have a complaint about the way your personal information is collected, used or disclosed, stored or administered by GDQ, you may lodge a complaint to:

 All complaints will be treated seriously and dealt with promptly.